An analysis of the stationary operation of atomic clocks: Gaussian families

 This map can be computed by considering a joint probability distribution $p(\bar y_n,\,y_n(T) | y_n)$.
-It is a binomial Gaussian distribution with mean $\mu = (y_n,\,y_n)$ and a covariance matrix independent of $y_n$, whose elements might be computed in a standard way, for example using Eqs.~(\ref{rel1}), (\ref{rel2}).
-The transition map is then given by (recall that $y_{n+1} = y_n(T) - \hat {\bar y}_n$)
+It is a binomial Gaussian distribution with mean $\mu = (y_n,\,y_n)$ and a covariance matrix independent of $y_n$, whose elements might be computed in a standard way, for example using Lemma~\ref{rev:lemma}.
+The transfer map is then given by (recall that $y_{n+1} = y_n(T) - \hat {\bar y}_n$)

 An integral of Gaussian kernels is itself a Gaussian, proving the claim that $y_n$ is a Gaussian process.

 The transition map can also be computed explicitly.
 One can either compute the involved Gaussian integrals or read the outcome form the computation in the proof of Theorem~\ref{thm:CWFRW}.
 Either way one arrives at